EmilStenstrom/django-components/README.md

 ## Release notes

+🚨📢 **Version 0.85** Autodiscovery module resolution changed.
+Following undocumented behavior was removed:
+- Previously, autodiscovery also imported any `[app]/components.py` files, and used `SETTINGS_MODULE` to search for component dirs.
+    - To migrate from:
+        -  `[app]/components.py` - Define each module in `COMPONENTS.libraries` setting,
+        or import each module inside the `AppConfig.ready()` hook in respective `apps.py` files.
+        - `SETTINGS_MODULE` - Define component dirs using `STATICFILES_DIRS`
+- Previously, autodiscovery handled relative files in `STATICFILES_DIRS`.
+To align with Django, `STATICFILES_DIRS` now must be full paths ([Django docs](https://docs.djangoproject.com/en/5.0/ref/settings/#std-setting-STATICFILES_DIRS)).

 🚨📢 **Version 0.81** Aligned the `render_to_response` method with the (now public) `render` method of `Component` class.
 Moreover, slots passed to these can now be rendered also as functions.

 - BREAKING CHANGE: The order of arguments to `render_to_response` has changed.